frequently asked questions

 1) Location, location, location...

-We will shoot outside under a tunnel in a small park area near Camden Town, which will shield us from any rain.
+We will shoot outside under a tunnel in a Fitzrovia (just behind the BBC building), which will shield us from any rain.
 If the weather gets really bad and it is impossible to shoot, we will postpone the session at no cost to you and at the earliest convenient date.

 There is a £30 deposit to book the session.
 If you need to postpone the session, please let me know as soon as you can.
 However, if the cancellation comes in less than 24hrs before the shoot, the deposit becomes non-refundable and a new session needs to be arranged.